Fazendaaa/ytlofi/README.md

 ```bash
 ytlofi
 ```
+If you ran through some issues when running **ytlofi** after installing it, try to read [Disclaimer](https://github.com/Fazendaaa/ytlofi#disclaimer) section.
 # Running tests
 All the future tests are going to be implemented using [Jest](https://facebook.github.io/jest/).
 ## Breaking down